docker/machine/docs/machine-overview.md

  - `--google-zone`: The zone to launch the instance.
  - `--google-machine-type`: The type of instance.
+ - `--google-machine-image`: The absolute URL to a base VM image to instantiate.
  - `--google-username`: The username to use for the instance.
  - `--google-project`: **required** The name of your project to use when launching the instance.
  - `--google-auth-token`: Your oAuth token for the Google Cloud API.